assume-breach/Home-Grown-Red-Team/HighBorn/ReadMe.md

 **command: dotnet inline-execute HighBorn.exe**

 Replace the ComputerDefaults.exe and secur32.dll with other EXEs and DLLs as you find DLLs that can be hijacked.
-ComputerDefaults is a popular one is probably monitored pretty closely.
+ComputerDefaults is a popular one so it is probably monitored pretty closely.